You are here

 Further submissions from parties other than those who made a valid submission in response to the original invitation or the applicant, or those received after the closing date, need not be considered by the delegate.

 Please note that all valid submissions received on or before the closing date will be published following removal of confidential information.
-It is up to the person making the submissions to highlight any information which they wish to be considered as confidential.
+It is up to the person making the submissions to highlight any information that they wish to be considered as confidential.
 Material claimed to be commercial-in-confidence will be considered against the guidelines for the use and release of confidential information set out in Chapter 6 of the Scheduling Policy Framework for Medicines and Chemicals (SPF, 2015), issued by the Australian Health Ministers' Advisory Council (AHMAC).
 The SPF is accessible at: AHMAC - Scheduling policy framework for medicines and chemicals.

 Persons making submissions are strongly encouraged to lodge submissions in electronic format (word or unsecured PDF preferred) via the email address provided below.
 Submissions, preferably in electronic format, should be made to: